Janamya/Janamya/README.md

 - 🔭 I’m currently working on updgrading my skills and knowledge in JS and automation field

-- 🌱 I’m currently learning **Java Script and automation using WebDriverIo**
+- 🌱 I’m currently learning **Java Script and automation testing using WebDriverIo**

 - 📫 How to reach me **lamija.pehilj@gmail.com**